fvwmorg/fvwmorg.github.io/Wiki/Modules/FvwmEvent/index.md

 ---
-layout : wiki
+layout: wiki
-title : FvwmEvent
+title: FvwmEvent
-type : module
+type: module
-weight : 5
+weight: 5
-description : |
+description: |
   FvwmEvent can be configured to trigger on specific events.
 When the event is triggered, the module can run any command.